awawa-dev/HyperHDR/README.md

 ## About

-Based on [Hyperion NG](https://github.com/hyperion-project/hyperion.ng) with some performance tweaks especially for MJPEG grabbers with support for HDR/BT2020 using LUT tables.
+Based on [Hyperion NG](https://github.com/hyperion-project/hyperion.ng) with some performance tweaks especially for MJPEG/YUV grabbers with support for HDR/BT2020 using LUT tables.
 Single and multi-threaded optimization (Rpi2/3/4) for USB v4l2 grabber.

 ## Download packages & sources